ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 - Your organization must consent to allow the Office 365 Import service to access mailbox data in your organization.
 To consent to this request, go to [this page](https://login.microsoftonline.com/common/oauth2/authorize?client_id=570d0bec-d001-4c4e-985e-3ab17fdc3073&response_type=code&redirect_uri=https://portal.azure.com/&nonce=1234&prompt=admin_consent), sign in with the credentials of an Office 365 global admin, and then accept the request.

-- The user who sets up the customer connector in the Security & Compliance (in Step 7) must be assigned the Mailbox Import Export role in Exchange Online.
+- The user who sets up the custom connector in the Security & Compliance (in Step 7) must be assigned the Mailbox Import Export role in Exchange Online.
 By default, this role isn't assigned to any role group in Exchange Online.
 You can add the Mailbox Import Export role to the Organization Management role group in Exchange Online.
 Or you can create a new role group, assign the Mailbox Import Export role, and then add the appropriate users as members.
 For more information, see the  [Create role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#create-role-groups) or [Modify role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#modify-role-groups) sections in the article "Manage role groups in Exchange Online".

 ## Step 1: Download the pre-built connector app package from Github